ebraun68/RYcode/README.md

 ```
 Usage:
-  $ simple_concat.pl <authority> <filelist> <outfile>
+  $ simple_concat.pl <filelist> <authority> <outfile>
+  filelist  = list of phylip format files
   authority = list of taxa
-  filelist  = list of phylip format files
+     -- use --fromfiles to generate the authority file
+     -- use --getnamesonly to generate the authority file and exit
+     -- ontherwise enter the name of a file with taxon names
   outfile   = outfile prefix
      -- concatenated nexus file: <outfile>.nex
      -- nexus sets block:        <outfile>.partitions.txt
-     -- RAxML paratition file:   <outfile>.raxparts.txt
+     -- RAxML partition file:    <outfile>.raxparts.txt
+     -- Complete taxon list:     <outfile>.taxonlist.txt
 exiting...
 ```

-Authority file:

-The authority file is a list of the taxa to include in the final dataset, with one taxon per line.
-If a taxon in the authority file is absent from an individual gene file it will be added to the block for that locus and coded as missing data (?).
-If a taxon is present in an individual gene file it will be omitted from the concatenated output file

 Filelist:

 The filelist is a list of all individual files to concatenate.
 The files should be